 PSAT/NMSQT is given in October (this exam is optional and primarily just given to Juniors.
 Juniors must take the NMSQT in order to qualify for the National Merit Scholarship program).
-The PSAT and PSAT 10 will be given to all Sophomores in Colorado on April 14, 2020.
+The PSAT 10 will be given to all Sophomores in Colorado in April.

 The PSAT/NMSQT (Practice SAT/National Merit Scholarship Qualifying Test) measures critical reading, math reasoning, and writing skills.
 The PSAT/NMSQT October exam is a way to qualify for National Merit money and also is a great practice test for Juniors who will take the SAT in the Spring throughout Colorado.
 The PSAT/NMSQT measures knowledge and skills developed through years of study in a wide range of courses as well as through experiences outside the classroom.
 It is slightly shorter and easier than the SAT, so it is a good introduction to college entrance tests.
-A detailed score report will be sent to your student’s e-mail account by College Board.
+A detailed score report will be sent to your student’s email account by College Board.
 Counselors can review results with students if needed.

 The junior year is the only year that students are eligible to qualify for the National Merit Scholarship program, so juniors who tend to score in the 90% and above on standardized testing should take the PSAT NMSQT in October.
 All Sophomores in Colorado will now take the regular PSAT in the Spring so they do not need to take the October exam.

 2022 fee is $22.00.
 Registration will open on September 1st.
 The deadline to sign up and pay at the fee window or through school pay is October 7th OR when the tests run out since there is a limited number.

 Test given October 12, 2022 (This is the National Test day).

 Bring ID, three #2 non mechanical pencils, calculator,

 Contact Betsy Flowers firstname.lastname@example.org for questions.